cmn561/Slapper/README.md

 Using reinforcement learning, the people of DeepMind have created a system that eerily resembles how people normally learn to play video games; i.e. through hours of practice and trial and error.

-This project (while not nearly as impressive) is my attempt to create a simple deep learning game that can learn to play the game of "Slapper" (definitely not inspired by the Frogger game series).
+This project (while not nearly as impressive) is my attempt to create a simple reinforcement learning game that can learn to play the game of "Slapper" (definitely not inspired by the Frogger game series).

 Slapper Instructions: